alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 [Contact the Animal and Plant Health Agency (APHA)](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) to apply.

-###Fill in a document to move by-products within the EU
+###Complete a document for by-products

-This commercial document is a signed list including:
+A commercial document is a signed list used when moving most animal by-products, you'll need to include:

 * a detailed description of the contents, including category, weight, volume and quantity
 * the date of transport